2019 Total Visa Credit Card Review – WalletHub Editors

-The Verdict: The Total Visa Credit Card is the exact opposite of the complete package, charging you an arm and a leg for a very modest unsecured credit line.
+The Verdict: The Total VISA® Credit Card (issued by a WalletHub partner) is the exact opposite of the complete package, charging you an arm and a leg for a very modest unsecured credit line.

-You have to pay an $89 application-processing fee just to get the Total Visa, which is issued by Mid America Bank & Trust Company.
+You have to pay an $89 program fee just to get the Total VISA®.
 And once your account is open, you will be responsible for a $75 first-year fee, which jumps to a total of $123 in subsequent years between annual and monthly fees.
-Furthermore, if you carry a balance from month to month — ostensibly what this type of card is intended for — interest will accrue at a ridiculously high 29.99% APR, one of the highest rates on the market.
+Furthermore, if you carry a balance from month to month — ostensibly what this type of card is intended for — interest will accrue at a ridiculously high 34.99% APR, one of the highest rates on the market.

 - Very High Regular APR: If you have bad credit, it’s wise to get in the habit of paying your bill in full simply because funds are probably tight and you don’t want to waste your money on interest.
-That’s true no matter what type of credit card you’re using but especially one with an APR as high as the Total Visa Card’s, 29.99%, which is among the highest on the market in general.
-At nearly 30%, it’s even significantly above the 18.65% average for secured credit cards, according to WalletHub’s latest Credit Card Landscape Report.
+That’s true no matter what type of credit card you’re using but especially one with an APR as high as the Total VISA® Card’s, 34.99%, which is among the highest on the market in general.
+At nearly 35%, it’s almost double the 18.54% average for secured credit cards, according to WalletHub’s latest Credit Card Landscape Report.

-- Can’t Be Used At Gas Stations Or Abroad: In order to reduce risk, the Mid America Bank & Trust Company, issuer of the Total Visa, prohibits use of the card at automated fuel pumps (which places a hold on your credit line and often are a first stop for card thieves) as well as purchases processed internationally.
+- Can’t Be Used At Gas Stations Or Abroad: In order to reduce risk, the issuer of the Total VISA®, prohibits use of the card at automated fuel pumps (which places a hold on your credit line and often are a first stop for card thieves) as well as purchases processed internationally.
 If you or an authorized user on your account uses the card for any such transactions, you’ll have to compensate the issuer for any expenses they incur as a result, though it’s unclear from the card’s Terms & Conditions exactly what those expenses include.
 This Visa, as a result, is not everywhere you want to be.

 Other Things To Consider